Oracle’s First Agentic Expense Experience

 The goal was a card you could glance at and know "this one needs attention" or "this one's fine" without reading anything.

 The card idea itself was contentious.
-Stakeholders were firm in the belief that this pattern was the best way to achieve a consumer-grade experience.
+The belief was the pattern would help us achieve a consumer-grade experience.
 However, Redwood had no such component.
 To get across the finish line, I devised a short-term workaround — one with usability tradeoffs.
-Monitoring usage demonstrated my concerns and resulted in product committing to a real solution for this and other sacrifices.
+Usage data and implementation learnings gave the team a clearer basis for prioritizing future improvements in both the product and the design system.

 The product's name — Touchless Expenses — makes a promise: minimal manual effort.
 But the reality of expense management is messy.
 Receipts come in different formats, OCR isn't perfect, and policy rules vary by expense type, currency, and geography.
 The design challenge was making the system feel effortless when automation succeeds while providing clear, non-punitive paths when it doesn't.